-If you are in a rush or just like to get straight to the point, then the best salmon oil for dogs we found is the Pets Purest – 1 Litre.
+If you’re strapped for time and don’t want to read all the reviews, then the best salmon oil for dogs we found is the Pets Purest – 1 Litre.
 Based on the research we did and the buyers’ feedback, this is our top choice this year.

 If you’ve been looking at supplements for your dog recently, you may well have seen that salmon oil is taking off in a big way.